yuyang-0825/TrimNN/README.md

 *	-motif: The file path for input CC motif.
 *	-k: Use k-hop to get each node’s enclosed graph (here k=2 is the default value).
 *	-target: The file path for input cellular community graph.
-*	-outpath: Users should expect one file contains predicted occurrence number in this folder.
+*	-outpath: Users should expect one file containing the predicted occurrence number of the input CC motif in this folder.
 *	This function takes about 1 minute to generate results on the machine with A100 GPU.

 ### Function 2: Identify specific size top overrepresented CC motifs
-To identify the specific size top overrepresented CC motifs in the target cellular community graph, run:
+To identify the specific size of top overrepresented CC motifs in the target cellular community graph, run:
 ```
 python TrimNN.py -function specific_size -size 3 -k 2 -target demo_data/demo_data.gml -celltype 8 -outpath result_function2/
 ```